max9001/temp_workspace/readme/SSH.md

-# Connect Pi to WiFi Using a Computer Running Ubuntu
+# Connect Pi to WiFi Using a Computer Running Ubuntu & Ethernet
 - Needs:

   - Pi